 At the NYISO, "Independent" is (Literally) our Middle Name

 The name is the “New York Independent System Operator.”
-There’s a reason that the word “independent” is part of our title.
+There’s a reason that the word “Independent” is part of our title.

-When the NYISO was first created nearly 20 years ago to run New York’s power grid and its wholesale electric markets, it was envisioned as an entity that would serve as a shared governance platform for a variety of interests, including transmission owners, generator owners, public authorities and municiple utilities, large and small consumers and environmental advocates.
+When the NYISO was first created nearly 20 years ago to run New York’s power grid and its wholesale electric markets, it was envisioned as an entity that would serve as a shared governance platform for a variety of interests, including transmission owners, generator owners, public authorities and municipal utilities, large and small consumers and environmental advocates.
 For the NYISO to work best, it needed to be transparent, open and independent of all those stakeholders.
 Independence means that NYISO and its directors, executives and employees have no financial interests in any assets or transactions on the New York grid.

 It is NYISO’s shared governance structure that promotes innovation and best practices by requiring that all the interested parties discuss and debate their diverse viewpoints regarding changes and improvements to NYISO’s wholesale markets.
 Under this model, 58% of voting stakeholders must approve voting items before a committee before moving forward, a practice that requires consensus among entities with various interests.